MHamzaS45/PROGRAMMING/Week 9/README.md

 - Understand what errors and exceptions are in Python.
 - Use try, except, and finally blocks to handle errors.
-- Write programs that fail gracefully and inform the user of issues.
+- Learn syntax for different errors (KeyboardError, FileNotFound, ValueError)
-- Apply error handling to real-world scenarios.
+- Write programs that fail gracefully and inform the user of errors.